9x6/TUoS-MALDI-practical/intro.md

 ## Project setup

 Throughout the tutorial, code snippets assume a specific data structure.
-Please create a directory in which you'll be working for this tutorial (also refered to as 'project directory').
+Please create a directory in which you'll be working for this tutorial (also referred to as 'project directory').
 The name of the directory does not matter, though a good, descriptive name is always advisable.

 Within the directory, unzip the RAW data files (if using) in such a way that the data files are in a sub directory that is called `RAW`. files are sometimes unpacked in an odd way, so check that they are directly in `RAW` and not nested in an additional layer of directories (e.g. in `RAW\RAW`).
 Also create a directory within your project directory called `SUM`.
 If you're using the pre-processed input files, make sure they're unpacked into the `SUM` directory.